tenzir/tenzir/web/docs/operators/transformations/rare.md

 ## Description

 Shows the least common values for a given field.
-For each field value, the result will be a singular event containing the value's count.
+For each unique value, a new event containing its count will be produced.

 ### `<field>`